VirtualPlanetaryLaboratory/vplanet/bigplanet/README.rst

 .. code-block:: bash

-    bigplanet <input file> --c [number of cores]
+    bigplanet <input file> -c [number of cores] -q

 where the input file is the same file used to run vspace and multi-planet.
-There is an optional argument which is the number of processors used.
-The default number of processors is the maximum number on the machine.
+There are two optional arguments:
+:code:`-c` : the number of processors used
+:code:`-q` : quiet mode (nothing is printed to the command line)

 Module Usage
 ============